HITECHCRIME/HC_SG128_Roped/README.md

 blame IT ON BLOSSOMS
 SOME OF THEM LIKE ARSON
 FUCKING BEING NICER REIGNED ALL             / fuckin' then larcens / (ashed all) broke all

-suppliers are all gone
+supplia ARE ALL GONE
 GOAL GANG, GO GET IT ON
 x x x x x TEAR THIS PLACE UP

-GOT IT ALL RIGHT THEN (roghten)
+GOT IT ALL RIGHT THEN, TOTALLY WOULD HAVE GOTTEN
-TOTALLY WOULD HAVE GOTTEN (ODD THE FACT FLIGHT OUT OF FACTS) (the fuck out of) facts (brother) BUT I'D RATHER SAY NO
+ODD THE FACT IS BUT I'D RATHER SAY NO
 STICK IT IN THE POCKET FOR SURVIVAL
-(what happens) FAKE IT UNDER BREATH, wrap UP
-DIG IT UP, GRAVEYARD
+FAKE IT UN-DA BREATH, LAST STEP                 (what happens)  WRAP UP, DIG IT UP, GRAVEYARD

 SUCK IT UP BRAVEHEART

 SOMEBODY AROUND YA

+ /////  OUT CROSSED) //// FLIGHT OUT OF FACTS) (the fuck out of) facts (brother)
 ```

 ## Lyrics Production